This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re taking your car over on the Martha’s Vineyard ferry it is best to reserve your ticket in advance so you don’t miss out.

-We didn’t visit Martha’s Vineyard to scout out Jaws filming locations.
+We didn’t visit Martha’s Vineyard with kids to scout out Jaws filming locations.

 We visited as it’s a place I’ve heard my parents mention many times growing up, most notably for its connection to the Kennedy family.